Relativistic particle

 This is different from the parabolic energy-momentum relation for classical particles.
 Thus, in practice, the linearity or the non-parabolicity of the energy-momentum relation is considered as a key feature for relativistic particles.
 These two types of relativistic particles are remarked as massless and massive, respectively.

-In experiments, massive particles are relativistic when their kinetic energy is comparable to or greater than the energy $E=m_0c^2$ corresponding to their rest mass.
+In experiments, massive particles are relativistic when their kinetic energy is comparable to or greater than the energy $E_0=m_0c^2$ corresponding to their rest mass.
 In other words, a massive particle is relativistic when its total mass-energy is at least twice its rest mass.
 This condition implies that the speed of the particle is close to the speed of light.
 According to the Lorentz factor formula, this requires the particle to move at roughly 85% of the speed of light.
 Such relativistic particles are generated in particle accelerators, (Note: For example, at the Large Hadron Collider operating with a collision energy of 13 TeV, a relativistic proton has a mass-energy 6,927 times greater than its rest mass and travels at 99.999998958160351322% of the speed of light.) as well as naturally occurring in cosmic radiation.
 (Note: An example of this is the Oh-My-God particle.)
 In astrophysics, jets of relativistic plasma are produced by the centers of active galaxies and quasars.

 A charged relativistic particle crossing the interface of two media with different dielectric constants emits transition radiation.
 This is exploited in the transition radiation detectors of high-velocity particles.